-- File name legend: As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item. - Move North Arrow and Convergence Indicator: Selecting one of these and afterwards clicking on the desired new spot will move the North Arrow or the Convergence Indicator to the new spot.
+File name legend:

+As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item.
+Move North Arrow and Convergence Indicator:

+Selecting one of these and afterwards clicking on the desired new spot will move the North Arrow or the Convergence Indicator to the new spot.
 But of course only if the icon is already on the plot.

-16 Time Series Direction Plot

-Plotting tool for plotting time series data (.dfs0 or .dt0 files).
+16 Time Series Direction Plot Plotting tool for plotting time series data (\.dfs0 or \.dt0 files).
 Directional items will automatically be plotted as rotated arrows.

+16.1 Items

 Use this page to select the data file(s) containing the item(s) for your time series plot.
 If items with directional data is selected (such as wave direction or flow direction) the direction will be displayed by directional arrows rather than a curve as in the classic Time Series Plot.

 NOTE:

 Per default the values are shown in user units, however it is possible to select the unit by which the values are to be displayed.

 16.2 X-Axis Definitions

+On this page you define the limits of the x-axis.

 16.3 Y-Axis Definitions

 On this page you define the layout of the y-axis (axes).

 First, you specify for each item if it should be plotted relative to the left placed or the right placed y-axis.

 Then, you specify the limits and properties of the y-axis.
 Note that the position of the directional arrows will be defined later by a distance from the x-axis line.

 In case you have selected items for both the left and the right y-axis, you must enter specifications for both the axes.

+16.4 Curve Definitions

 On this page you define the appearance of the items displayed as curves and arrows.

 For each item you define

 - the marker symbol (for curves only),

 - the marker size,

 - the marker fill style,

 - the marker colour,

 - the minimum marker spacing,

 - the marker phase shift and

 - whether or not the marker should be displayed.

 For each curve you furthermore define

-- the line width. - the line style as solid, dashed, dotted, dashed-dotted, or filled, - the line colour, and - whether or not the line should be displayed
+- the line width,

+- the line style as solid, dashed, dotted, dashed-dotted, or filled,

+- the line colour, and

+- whether or not the line should be displayed

 For each arrow group (item) you furthermore define

 • the elevation, i.e. the distance from the x-axis to the arrows in mm.

+16.5 Text Annotations

 Here you have the option to give the plot a descriptional title.

+16.6 Popup Menu

 A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

+Properties

 A plot control specific property page appears, in which the properties of the plot can be manipulated.

-16.6.2 Time series legend
+Time series legend

 Places a legend in the time series plot container depicting the item(s) plotted.

+File name legend

 Places a legend in the plot container depicting the names of the data files from which the plotted data have been taken.

+Zoom facilities

 Zoom In allows you to zoom in on the plotted data and change the focus of the plot.

+Zoom Out zooms out to default coverage.

 Previous Zoom and Next Zoom zooms to the previous or following focus of the plot, respectively.

+Draw grid

+Adds a grid to the plot.